iAndrewChan/personal_profile/atmo.md

 In my last internship I spent some time designing software that would help communicate complex information to managers simply.
 I believe this is important to delivering business value.

 Working at Atmo will give me the opportunity help clients with their operations and health & safety through data-driven technology.
-Futhermore it will help me with gaining more commercial Data science and software development experience.
+Futhermore it will help me with gaining more commercial data science and software development experience.

 Thank you for reading this covering letter,
 I look forward to hearing from you.